Abishevs/abishevs.dev/content/about.md

 # Hej!
 I'm Eduards Abishevs

-A passionate technology enthusiast and aspiring engineer based in Stockholm, Sweden.
-I'm currently navigating through my final year at Gymnasiet (swedish highschool), where my fascination with **mechanical engineering**, **robotics**, and **cybersecurity** continues to grow.
+A passionate technology enthusiast from Sweden.
+I'm currently pursuing an Engineering degree in Mechatronics at Chalmers University of Technology, where my fascination with **mechanical engineering**, **systems engineering**, and **robotics** continues to grow.

 ## My Journey